AngelSense wins for special needs kids (2-way voice + SOS + transit alerts). Jiobit wins for general kid tracking (18g, 5-7 day battery, cheaper).

 Which tracker is better for a child with autism?

 AngelSense was specifically designed for children with autism and developmental disabilities.
 The Autism Speaks technology resource page lists GPS trackers as a recommended safety tool for wandering prevention.
-AngelSense's listen-in mode, 2-way calling, and non-removable attachment directly address the wandering risks that affect roughly 49% of children with ASD, according to research published by the Interactive Autism Network.
+AngelSense’s listen-in mode, 2-way calling, and non-removable attachment directly address the wandering risks documented among children with ASD, according to research published by the Interactive Autism Network.

 How accurate are AngelSense and Jiobit indoors?

 Both struggle with precision indoors compared to outdoor GPS.
-AngelSense uses a proprietary algorithm combining cellular and Wi-Fi signals that typically narrows indoor position to a 10-20 meter radius.
-Jiobit adds Bluetooth beacons to its indoor positioning, which can be slightly more accurate in buildings with strong Wi-Fi.
+AngelSense combines cellular and Wi-Fi signals, while Jiobit adds Bluetooth beacons to its indoor positioning.
+Wi-Fi density and building layout matter more than the logo on the device.
 Neither will tell you which room your child is in.

 Can you use Jiobit to track elderly parents?